hackclub/hackclub/workshops/beat_maker/README.md

 ![Beat Maker Preview](https://i.ibb.co/r0JLpWB/Annotation-2020-09-20-200719.png)

-_^ Preview of the DrumPad/Beat Maker we are going to be creating_
+_^ Preview of the DrumPad/Beat Maker we are going to be creating._

 In this workshop, you're going to create a drum pad/beatmaker that plays actual sounds in less than 230 lines of code.